Amelia Peabody (philanthropist)

-Amelia Peabody (July 3, 1890 – May 31, 1984) was an American philanthropist, sculptor, and breeder.
+Amelia Peabody (July 3, 1890 – May 30,1984) was an American philanthropist, sculptor, and breeder.
 She was an heir to a founder of the investment firm Kidder, Peabody & Company.

-Peabody studied sculpture at the School of the Museum of Fine Arts under Charles Grafly.
+Peabody studied sculpture at the School of the Museum of Fine Arts under Charles Grafly and Bela Pratt.
+Her sculpture can be found at the Museum of Fine Arts, Boston; the Boston Athenaeum; Children's Hospital, Boston; Northeastern University; Tufts Veterinary Medical Center; The Peabody & Essex Museum; Harvard University; Marblehead Historical Commission; The Dover Town Library and the Dover Historical Society.

-At her farms, Powisset Farm and Mills Farm in Dover, Massachusetts, she raised registered Hereford cattle, Yorkshire pigs, sheep, and thoroughbred horses.
+At her farms, Powisset Farm and Mill Farm in Dover, Massachusetts, she raised registered Hereford cattle, Yorkshire pigs, sheep, and thoroughbred horses.

-For many years she chaired the Arts and Skills Service of the American Red Cross, which promoted art therapy for wounded servicemen during World War II.
+Beginning in 1944, she chaired the Arts and Skills division of the American Red Cross, which promoted art therapy for wounded servicemen during World War II.